AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 2. Navigate to filters panel and select Documents under File Type.

 The priority order of search is based on the following:
 Priority 1: Metadata
 Priority 2: Smart Tags
-Priority 3: Operators

 You can improve the relevance of keywords for particular assets to help boost searches based on the keywords.
 In other words, the images for which you promote specific keywords appear at the top of the search results when you search based on these keywords.